braze-inc/braze-docs/_docs/_developer_guide/platform_wide/banner_cards/integration.md

 ### Banner Card dimensions and sizing

-- No dimension info is sent from Braze.
+- No dimension information is sent from Braze.

 {% alert note %}
 The composer allows a user to preview banners in different dimensions.
 That information is not saved or sent to the SDK.
 {% endalert %}

-- The HTML will take up the full width of the container it is rendered in.
+- The HTML will take up the full width of the container it's rendered in.
 - As a best practice, we recommend making a fixed dimension element and testing those dimensions in composer.